 I hold a Bachelor of Science in Psychology with a minor in Sociology from Upper Iowa University and a Master of Arts in Gerontology with two core concentrations in Aging and the Family and Geriatric Care Management from Nova Southeastern University.

 I am a Certified Counselor with Washington State.
-I have certifications in Yin Yoga and Mindfulness Meditation and am also a certified Death Midwife, certified ARCH healer, and ordained officiant.
-My past work history includes practicing as a Birth Doula and Childbirth Educator for 20 years and running training workshops for both Birth Doulas and Childbirth Educators as a certified trainer with ICEA, as well as many years of working in the accounting field in my life before children (I still love doing my taxes ;) ).
+I also hold certifications in Yin Yoga and Mindfulness Meditation and am a certified Death Midwife, certified ARCH healer, and ordained officiant.
+My past work history includes practicing as a Birth Doula and Childbirth Educator for 20 years, as well as running training workshops for both Birth Doulas and Childbirth Educators as a certified trainer with ICEA.
+Before children, I spent many years working in the accounting field (and yes, I still love doing my taxes 😉).

 My education and training would mean nothing if it was not backed up with passion in my chosen fields.

-I am passionate about my work, but also am passionate about balance in my life and my belief in spending quality time with my family which includes my husband, our three adult sons and our three cats.
-I enjoy spending some quiet time in meditation each day, practicing yoga, and hula hooping :).
-I delight in a good cup of coffee, especially when it's shared with friends.
-My happiest of places is anywhere along the Pacific Ocean (preferably Oregon and Washington coast).
-I am a lifetime Seattle Mariners fan, which may have actually given me my earliest lessons in grief, but also provides me with my passion for always believing the best is yet to come. :)
+Outside of my work, I value balance and spending quality time with my family, which includes my husband, our three adult sons, and our two cats.
+I enjoy daily meditation, practicing yoga, and hula hooping.
+I delight in a good cup of coffee, especially when it’s shared with friends.
+My happiest places are anywhere along the Pacific Ocean, preferably the Oregon and Washington coast.
+I’m also a lifelong Seattle Mariners fan, which may have given me my earliest lessons in grief, but also fuels my belief that the best is yet to come.

-I am an open book and am happy to answer any questions you may have about my personal or professional life.
-I love meeting new people, hearing life stories, and am honored every single time someone invites me into their life during transitional periods, when every human being deserves extra loving support.
+I am an open book and happy to answer any questions you may have about my personal or professional life.
+I love meeting new people, hearing life stories, and am honored every single time someone invites me into their life during transitional periods as it is during those times when every human being deserves extra loving support.